 We will be blogging on different dog-friendly restaurants in the Mesa, Gilbert, and Chandler area over the next few months, until we have tried all that we think would be a good fit.
-We post our schedule on our website under Calendar of Events if you want to see where we’ve been and where we’re going next.

 The Coffee Shop at Agritopia is a relaxed comfortable atmosphere where locals come and grab a cup of coffee and a very reasonably priced meal.
 The patio is spacious with a welcoming feeling like you’re visiting your neighbor or best friend.
 As you approach the restaurant from the back, the sidewalk is lined with trees and is completely shaded in the morning.
 There were cyclists and joggers stopping in during or after their morning workout.
 We arrived at 8am on a Saturday and it was already a happening place.

 We met Allison with Levi, her 12-year old Lab / Border Collie mix.
 Allison stops in at The Coffee Shop often.
 Levi is very familiar with the drill.
 Mom goes in and gets her coffee.
 Levi waits patiently outside with his sturdy leash attached to the leg of the table.
 He’s such a good, mellow boy.
 Allison brings out a cup of water for him to drink.
 Other times when she’s at The Coffee Shop with her family, the wait staff will bring water out for Levi.
 She has always had great experiences with this place being dog-friendly.
 She said Levi absolutely loves coming here.